 Samantha specializes in being a physical therapist assistant and is most interested in treating neck pain.

 In her free time, Samantha enjoys hiking, baking, and going to the beach.

-Melissa received her Bachelor is Science in Exercise Physiology/Sports Medicine from Westfield State University and her PTA degree from MWCC.
-Her certifications include Applied Chain Reaction Biomechanics, Applied Functional Science, Clinical Instructor, Rehab Taping Techniques.
-She is also a certified Personal Trainer and certified Schwinn Spin Instructor, and has her Orthopedic Speciality Certification (OSC).
+Melissa received her Bachelor of Science in Exercise Physiology/Sports Medicine from Westfield State University and her PTA degree from MWCC.
+Her certifications include Applied Chain Reaction Biomechanics, Applied Functional Science, Clinical Instructor, and Rehab Taping Techniques.
+She is a certified Personal Trainer, a certified Schwinn Spin Instructor, and has her Orthopedic Speciality Certification (OSC).

 Melissa has 20 years experience Working in all areas of Orthopedic PT including post-op rehab, home care and return to sport.
 When she is not treating patients in the clinic she is busy teaching dance classes, spin classes and putting together fitness programs for clients.

 Denise has been in the health and fitness industry for over 30 years.
 She received her Physical Therapy Assistant’s degree from the Community College of Rhode Island and was previously a fitness and aerobics instructor.